Tseipii89/ot-harjoitustyo/documents/user-manual.md

 ## Login

 In the login screen the player writes his nickname, that he/she wishes to use.
 The nickname needs to be between 3 and 8 characters.
 If the player hits a new highscore this nickname will be saved with the info about the highscore.
-Multiple players can have same nickname.
+Multiple players can have same nickname. **DO NOT USE ";" IN YOUR NICKNAME!!!**

 Also if you installed the game using the cloning method, you can also choose the difficulty for the game.